· ·

 How Voice OTP Works

-- If no delivery confirmation is received, a voice call triggers.
+3. In the event that the delivery confirmation is not received, then a voice call is activated.

-- The user enters the code and completes verification.
+5. The user types the code and goes through verification.

 Why Kenyan SMEs Are Embracing Voice OTP

-3. No Literacy Barrier: Not every customer is comfortable reading SMS instructions.
-Voice OTP removes that barrier.
+3. No Literacy Barrier: Not all customers are literate to read SMS instructions.
+Voice OTP eliminates that obstacle.

 5. Universal Compatibility: Voice OTP works on: